-Global passenger growth is illustrated in Chart 2 below, showing the fairly consistent growth of airline passenger volumes since the mid-1960's and more recently, this measure has grown by over 60% over the last 10 years.
-More importantly, the chart illustrates the resilience of air travel to external shocks and the speed of the recovery to a long term upward trajectory.
+Global passenger growth has been fairly consistent since the mid-1960's.
+Even with the decline in travel through the COVID-19 pandemic, we have seen a prompt bounce back of passenger volumes.
+The resilience of air travel to external shocks and the speed of the recovery to a long term upward trajectory is evident, as shown in chart 1.
 High quality airports benefit from a near monopoly stream of passengers from which they are able to generate both aeronautical and commercial revenues.
-Regulation is structured to allow the aeronautical operations (including passenger, landing and ancillary fees) to earn returns in line with the cost of capital, whilst there are typically no restrictions placed on the returns that can be generated from non-aeronautical operations, such as retail, parking and commercial property.
+Regulation is structured to allow the aeronautical operations (including passenger, landing and ancillary fees) to earn returns in line with the cost of capital, whilst there are typically no restrictions placed on the returns that can be generated from nonaeronautical operations, such as retail, parking and commercial property.